School parking enforcement

 About the fine - Fixed Penalty Notice (FPN)

-- Unlike a Parking Penalty Charge Notice, there is no right of appeal to the Council or Tribunal, although you may be given the opportunity to explain why a prosecution should not arise
+Unlike a Parking Penalty Charge Notice, there is no right of appeal to the Council or a tribunal, although you may be given the opportunity to explain why a prosecution should not arise.

-- details of how to pay or contest your fine can be found on the FPN given to you, or received through the post
+Details of how to pay or contest your fine can be found on the FPN given to you, or received through the post and there will be no prosecution if paid within 14 days of being issued.

 Schools in the school PSPO scheme and their zones